 Alternatives

 There are myriad alternatives, so — aside from sheer developer convenience at the cost of user safety — there’s no reason to use pickle in new projects.
-Some options are presented in the following table:
+Some options are:

 >>> import yaml